[image of therapist]

 I also work with people who are living with a chronic illness or adjusting to a new diagnosis.

 Throughout my work, I also have been interested in attachment theory and the ways we may consider together how our earliest messages informed the way we have relationships and move through the world now.
+I am a Somatic Experiencing Level 1 trained practioner and often refer to the informaiton our body gives us about emotions and stress responses.

 I also love to work with women who "hustle" to prove themselves, combating social shame and the idea that we can do it all.
 I find this a very wonderful experience as I have done much of my own work around being an over-doer.